Sophietje/Verification-Tool-Overview/Tools/PEREGRiNN.md

 #### Related tools (tools mentioned or compared to in the paper):
 Compared to in CAV '21 paper: [[Neurify]], [[Venus]], [nnenum](nnenum.md), [Marabou](Marabou.md)

+#### Meta
+:: Neural network
+:: PV1 :: checks whether an image is always classified the same when it's perturbed